 Go along the wall until you reach Monsaraz Castle.
 Built by King Dinis, in the 14th century, it is classified as a National Monument of Portugal.
 Around 1830, and after its military functions stopped, the old Praça de Armas (formation ground) of the castle started to be used as some sort of bullfighting ring.
 Today, it serves this purpose mainly during the anual festivities in honour of Nosso Senhor Jesus dos Passos (our Lord Jesus Christ).

 Monsaraz Castle is a unique touristic spot in Portugal.
 It is one of the most splendid places to look at the wonderful Alqueva Dam.
 This is the largest artificial lake in Europe and one of the greatest Portuguese constructions of the century.
+A special place where you can even rent a houseboat and cruise the waters (no license required).

 Slowly walk towards the village centre.
 At Largo D. Nuno Álvares Pereira (square), enter the stunning Igreja Matriz de Nossa Senhora da Lagoa (church).
 This religious monument was built with schist in the 16th century on the ruins of a gothic church, destroyed due to the black plague.
 Constructed in the Renaissance style, it has a beautiful pediment, decorated by a tile panel and an Order of Christ Cross.